 Day 19: Trek from Sano Okhareni to Chautara 1418m/4-5 hours then drive back to Kathmandu 4-5 hours by private vehicle

 Today will be our last day of trekking.
 It will be a downhill walk for about 4-5 hours then you arrive in Chautara.
 En route to Chautara, you pass many small villages with different ethnic groups.
 Upon arrival in the vibrant town of Chautara, you drive back to Kathmandu enjoying the countryside view.
 You'll be transferred to your hotel after arriving in Kathmandu.
 Overnight at a 4-star hotel in Kathmandu.

 Day 20: Final Departure from Kathmandu

 Our company representative will drop you at the airport three hours before your flight schedule.

-All inclusive Trek Price for single trekker; USD 5375
+All inclusive Trek Price for single/individual trekker; USD 4995

 Customize Your Trek: This is a general itinerary, which can always individually be “tailormade”.
 The trek package can be redesigned or redeveloped as per your taste, For more information please e-mail us at firstname.lastname@example.org

 Note: In case of emergency during the trip, Helicopter will be arranged by Swiss Family Treks & Expedition GmbH.
 The charges must be paid by the clients themselves.